gpeel/plog/projects/gpeel/plog/README.md

 To deactivate a logger, simply comment its line.

-You can change the color, and the repfix.
+You can change the CSS (color or anything else), and the prefix.

 You define in environment.plog all activated loggers. if a logger name is not present, there is no log for this logger. example, here if "debug" is not defined, Plog.debug( ...string[]) will not log.
 S you can keep the codeline in your code